YottaDB/YDBDoc/MessageRecovery/errors.rst

 NETFAIL
 ----------------------

-NETFAIL, Failure of Net operation Failure of Net operation
+NETFAIL, Failure of Net operation

 Run Time Error: This indicates that a network failure occurred and that it could not be traced to any current activity.